photo/documentation/docs/faq/Storage.markdown

 Not on your Trovebox site!
 However, the Internet Archive offers free storage for the sake of the public.
 Right now you can mark a photo as private on your site and it'll show up as public in the archive for archiving purposes.
 We're working on this.

-## If I'm a free user, do I lose access to my photos after using a certain amount of space or hitting my monthly upload limit?
+## Do I lose access to my photos after using a certain amount of space?
 Nope.
 Your photos are yours, and you still have access to everything you've previously uploaded.

 ## Can I access my original photos?
 Yes.
-Free or pro, you'll always have access to your original photos in the resolution you uploaded them in.
+You'll always have access to your original photos in the resolution you uploaded them in.